 Note: the method of resetting a root password is similar for most distros.
-In this article we are using Ubuntu.
-Also, we will be using “root password” throughout the tutorial, but it can refer to a superuser’s password, too.
+Here we demonstrate the process using Ubuntu.
+We are also using “root password” throughout the tutorial for simplicity, but it can be interpreted interchangeably as the superuser password.

-1. Reset Lost Root Password from the Grub Menu
+1. Reset Lost Linux Root Password from the Grub Menu

-1. First and foremost, to recover a lost root password, we need to restart the Linux host, assuming you can’t remember the password for root (or superuser).
+1. First and foremost, to recover a lost root password, we need to restart the Linux host, assuming you forgot the password for root.

 3. Now press e to edit the commands.

 You need to modify it or change it from “read-only” mode to “read-write” mode.
 Find the line beginning with “Linux.”
-After, look for “ro,” and change it “rw.”
-Add
+Look for

 init=/bin/bash at the end of the line.